Felix Aderca: Aderca's take on socialism

 Even before his adherence to radical modernism, with its own political undertones, Aderca was a respected social critic.
 His support for World War I neutrality, outlined in his Sânge închegat essays and in his Seara articles, emerged as a countercritique of anti-German sentiment.
 Aderca had it that the German Empire was morally justified in destroying the cultural patrimony of enemy nations, short of being "barbaric".
 That claim was controversial, and criticized by Aderca's fellow Germanophile, Constantin Rădulescu-Motru.
 Aderca's later proposed that the Central Powers were engaged in a "revolutionary war" on protectionism and imperialism.

 Committed, by the 1920s, to a highly personalized pacifist socialism, Aderca veered toward the far-left of politics: in Idei și oameni, he chided Romanian reformism, moderate Marxism as personified by Constantin Dobrogeanu-Gherea and the Second International.
 He decried the exploitation of workers and luxuries such as the casinos of Sinaia.
 Nonetheless, Crohmălniceanu, a Marxist, noted that Moartea unei republici roșii told little about how "a new society is to be organized".
-Aderca favored "a nonconformism of a mostly moral and aesthetic kind", where sexual freedom, creative liberty and the celebration Aderca approved of class conflict, with Marxism as a legitimiate tool of the masses: "war is a creation of masters fighting each other for dominance. [...]
+Aderca favored "a nonconformism of a mostly moral and aesthetic kind", where sexual freedom, creative liberty and the celebration of "irreducible human individuality" were all in supply.
+In his early pacifist texts, Aderca approved of class conflict, with Marxism as a legitimiate tool of the masses: "war is a creation of masters fighting each other for dominance. [...]
 What can the impoverished people have in common with the polite master?
 The French worker, what does he stand to gain from this war, other than a more thorough understanding of Marxism?"
 Aderca's leftist leanings were incompatible with the neoliberalism of his mentor Eugen Lovinescu, something acknowledged by Aderca in his Mic tratat years.
 In Mărturia unei generații, Aderca challenged Lovinescu to answer on the subject.
 Lovinescu did so, noting that Sburătoruls celebration of individualism outweighed the neoliberal stance of its leader.
 In Aderca's work, socialism was doubled by a sarcastic view of traditional authority.
 Police officers opened a file on him when, in 1927, he mocked King Ferdinand I as a standard of barber shop posters.
 According to Dumitru Hîncu, although the comment irritated state security, it was not truly "an attack on State institutions or its leaders".